ruizao-bot/CMEECourseWork/week4/Readme.md

 **Florida.tex** - A LaTeX document summarizing the Florida temperature analysis.

-Usage: Compile the .tex file using a pdflatex.
-Ensure the required plots (plot.png and histogram_plot.png) are in the ../results/ directory.
+Usage: 'pdflatex -output-directory=../results Florida.tex' to run the script.
+Run Florida.R first to ensure the required plots (plot.png and histogram_plot.png) are in the ../results/ directory.

 **PP_Regress.R** - Performs regression analysis on ecological data (predator-prey relationships).
 It visualizes predator-prey mass